Danny Chauncey: Career

 In the early-mid-1970s, Chauncey was a member of the Bay Area rock group Mistress, where he plays lead and rhythm guitar.
 In 1977 the group recorded a self-titled album for RSO Records.
 The album was released two years later, shortly before Mistress disbanded.

 He also played in a side band, the Alameda All-Stars with Brad Gillis and Kelly Keagy who were both in the band Night Ranger.

 Chauncey left Mistress to join Billy Satellite.
 It was with this band that he co-wrote "I Wanna Go Back" which became a hit for Eddie Money.
-The band was together for several years and recorded an album, Billy Satellite, for Capital Records.
+The band was together for several years and recorded an album, Billy Satellite, for Capitol Records.

 While in Billy Satellite, he was a studio musician for Taxxi, an English band that played Euro-tech music.
 He recorded three albums with Taxxi from 1982 to 1985, including States of Emergency, Foreign Tongue, and Expose.

 In 1987 after the break up of Billy Satellite, Chauncey joined 38 Special, staying with them through 2019.
 Chauncey says, "We really hit it off so it felt natural.
 I was allowed to contribute songwriting from the beginning as 'I Wanna Go Back' was a hit on the charts for Eddie Money around the same time that I joined, so the guys knew I was a capable songwriter."

 He recorded many albums with 38 Special, providing vocals and keyboards in addition to guitar.
 He is also the engineer and producer for some of their albums.

 After he left 38 Special, he started playing live shows with Gregg Allman and Friends.